Regular procedure

 A 2019 report entitled ‘Lessons not Learned: the failures of asylum decision-making in the UK’ documents flawed credibility assessments and finds that the current system places an unrealistic and unlawful evidential burden on asylum applicants.
 It compiles findings from over 50 publications issued over the last fifteen years on the quality of decision-making processes in the UK Home Office.
 Built on an analysis of over 1,800 asylum cases and 140 interviews, the report charts the consistent failure of the Home Office to implement recommendations to improve procedures.[2]

 If a decision is not taken within six months, a caseworker should inform the applicant of the delay.
 This is common in cases designated as ‘non-straightforward’.
-Most legal challenges relating to delays, even of unaccompanied minors,[5] do not succeed unless it can be shown that the delay was deliberate, which was the case in one case, TM v Secretary of State for Home Department, during 2018 where it was found that the case was unlawfully put on hold.[6]
+Most legal challenges relating to delays, even of unaccompanied minors,[5] do not succeed.[6]

 An inspection by the ICIBI identified and detailed challenges to the UKVI casework progression and looked at the length of time taken to make a decision, on average for each quarter between January 2017 and May 2021.
 The first quarter of 2021 was found to be the longest, at an average of 473 days.[7]
 Statistics have been regularly published as to the performance of the UKVI against the six-month target and how many cases were pending after being in the system for more than six months.

-Of the 124,586 decisions made in 2023, 25,583 of these were withdrawn claims.
-The large majority of those were “implicit” withdrawals which is when the Home Office has withdrawn the claim and not the applicant.[13]
-Concerns about claims being wrongfully withdrawn in order to meet the target for clearing the backlog have been raised by the Public Accounts Committee[14] and the Home Affairs Select Committee.[15]
-Data on the reasons for the claim being withdrawn is not disclosed by the Home Office.[16]
+Of the 113,050 decisions made in 2024, 17,810 of these were withdrawn claims and 11,191 described as “administrative outcome”.
+The large majority of withdrawn claims were “implicit” withdrawals (14,108) which is when the Home Office has withdrawn the claim and not the applicant.
+A large majority of “administrative outcome” cases have been recorded as either “suspended” (4,836) or “void” (6,168), with no further explanation provided by the Home Office.[9]
+Concerns about claims being wrongfully withdrawn in order to meet the target for clearing the backlog have been raised by the Public Accounts Committee[10] and the Home Affairs Select Committee.[11]
+Data on the reasons for the claim being withdrawn is not disclosed by the Home Office.[12]

 Prioritised examination and fast-track processing